 This option can be used to calculate the space that will be saved, before actually doing the combining.

 Include the indicated list of deltas.
 All other deltas are omitted. sid-list is a comma-separated list of SCCS delta IDs (SIDs).
 To specify a range of deltas, use a `-' separator instead of a comma, between two SIDs in the list.

 The SID of the oldest delta to be preserved.

 See attributes(5) for descriptions of the following attributes:

 Use the SCCS help command for explanations (see sccs-help(1)).

-comb might rearrange the shape of the tree of deltas.
-It might not save any space; in fact, it is possible for the reconstructed file to actually be larger than the original.
+comb may rearrange the shape of the tree of deltas.
+It may not save any space; in fact, it is possible for the reconstructed file to actually be larger than the original.